Edgar-Donk/frothy-brew/docs/entry/entry_validation.rst

 ----------------------------

-The three most important types of input, string, integer and float, will be dealt within the this section.
-Within Colour Picker :ref:`mod-entry` is shown how to deal with a hexadecimal input.
-In the colour picker you will also see that we can check limits when different widgets use the same validation function.
+The three most important types of input, string, integer and float, will be dealt within this section.
+Colour Picker :ref:`mod-entry` shows how to deal with a hexadecimal input.
+The colour picker uses check limits with different widgets using the same validation function.
-As with most functions we need only refer to the actual validation parameters we are actually using.
+As with any function only call the actual validation parameters being being used.

 As we are validating simple options the **validate** function method together with **key** is used and the **validatecommand**.
 Within these scripts the